LBHackney-IT/api-specifications/docs/notes.md

 - I can use documents attached to the record for more detail (detail can be provided of where the document is stored)

-** As a consumer I need to have an API specification (e.g. Swagger doc, README), so that **
+** As a consumer I need to have an API specification (e.g. Swagger doc, README), so that: **
 - I can have a clear understanding of the endpoints which are available
 - I know what the requests and responses should look like

-As a consumer I need to be able to query for an individual notes record or list notes records so that I can use the information as per the service needed in question.
+- I need to be able to query for an individual notes record or list notes records so that I can use the information as per the service needed in question.

-** As a consumer I would like to have the option for paginated results so that **
+** As a consumer I would like to have the option for paginated results so that: **
 - The query duration doesn’t impact the performance of the frontend negatively.
 - I can set the page size for large results

-** As a developer I need to create an API specification so that **
+** As a developer I need to create an API specification so that: **
 - I can provide clear documentation about endpoints and payloads, etc.
 - I need to be notified when errors occur and have visibility of errors (e.g logs) and issues on the API, so that I can fix them as soon as possible.
 -  I need to make sure that access to the API is secure so that only authorised users can make requests to this API.